Picky Eater Food List

 9. Pumpkin Pancakes

-Pumpkins are always underrated when it comes to adding healthy foods to your daily diet.
+Pumpkins are always underrated when adding healthy foods to your daily diet.
 Punkins are full of vitamins, fiber, manganese, folate, and other nutrients.
 You can prepare a variety of recipes using pumpkin as the main ingredient.
 One such recipe you can prepare and serve to picky eaters is pumpkin pancakes.

-Plain pumpkins are recommended to have full nutrients; however, if your kids don’t like to have them raw, you can add them with pancakes or can prepare special recipes with pumpkins using waffles, etc.
+Plain pumpkins are recommended to have full nutrients; however, if your kids don’t like to have them raw, you can add them with pancakes or prepare special recipes with pumpkins using waffles, etc.

 Did you know you can help picky eaters like the foods they don’t like by simply changing their looks?
 Hams are everyone’s favorite food item.